Xaldew/dotfiles/README.md

 `install_portable.ps1` since it is technically the most portable script.
 This script was written mostly as a practice in writing PowerShell code.
 It simply lists URLs for the packages, downloads and installs them.
-You still have to click through all the installers however.
+You still have to click through all the installers, however.

 ### Chocolatey Installation